 Following Paul’s presentation, we will have a group exercise where we will sketch a typology of virtual meeting scenarios, technologies that may underpin them, and what they make either easy or difficult.
 We’ll also share our own experiences of virtual meeting spaces and try to find rules of thumb whereby we can make such gatherings work better.
 There will then be an opportunity to network over drinks and nibbles.
 Do come along and join us, as we haven’t yet found a technology for pouring a complimentary glass of wine for remote participants!

 See our blog report: Keeping the show on the road in a virtual world

 You may wish to look at Erin Meyer’s website.
-Her work focuses on how the world’s most successful leaders navigate the complexities of cultural differences in a multicultural environment.
+Her work, as mentioned in Paul’s speech, focuses on how the world’s most successful leaders navigate the complexities of cultural differences in a multicultural environment.